brindha4999/CropSense/README.md

 ---

-## 🧪 How to Use

-1. Enter soil nutrient values:

-   * Nitrogen
+### Step 3 – Sensor Data Collection (Hardware)

+IoT sensors collect field parameters such as:

-   * Phosphorus
+* Soil nutrients
-   * Potassium
+* Soil moisture

-2. Enter environmental conditions:

 * Temperature
 * Humidity
-   * Rainfall
-   * Soil pH

-3. Submit the form.

-4. CropSense will display:

-   * Recommended crop
-   * Suitable sowing month
-   * Growth duration
-   * Estimated harvest time
-   * Fertilizer recommendations
-   * Estimated fertilizer cost

----

-## 📊 Dataset

-The system uses agricultural datasets that contain information about soil nutrients, climate conditions, and crop requirements.

----

-## 📈 Future Improvements

-* Weather forecasting integration
-* Mobile application for farmers
-* IoT soil sensor integration
-* Satellite-based crop monitoring

----
+These values can be transmitted to the system and used as input for the crop recommendation model.

+🌍 Impact

+CropSense helps farmers make **data-driven farming decisions** by combining **AI and IoT technologies**.
+This improves crop productivity, reduces resource wastage, and supports sustainable agriculture.

-## 📜 License
+📜 License

-This project is created for educational and research purposes.
+This project is developed for educational and research purposes.